nivetha12/Django_project/README.md

 this static fun link the url of image to the variable declared in settings.py Now the image can be viewed in the admin page.
 ------------------------------------------------------------------------------------------------------
-install postgred sql in your system for db:
+You can also use any Database you  know..... install postgred sql in your system for db:
 ```````````````````````````````````````````
 https://www.youtube.com/watch?v=e1MwsT5FJRQ->installation procedure